NWChemEx/Chemist/docs/source/developer/design/fragmenting/fragmented_nuclei.rst

   object can determine this mapping from ``nuclei_to_frag_map`` and the ``CapSet`` object.

-Following from the first note, users will need to be able to add fragments and caps to the ``FragmentedNuclei`` object.
+Following from the second note, users will need to be able to add fragments and caps to the ``FragmentedNuclei`` object.
 To that end we propose the following
 APIs: